Tekkare/concrete-biopython/README.md

 Please refer to the tutorial in `tutorial/tutorial.ipynb` for usage explanations.

 **Note**: `FheSeq` objects are created from integer arrays within a FHE circuit.
 They work on encrypted arrays in the same way `Bio.Seq` objects work on clear string sequences.
-In your app, in order to go from a `Bio.Seq` object to a `FheSeq` object and vice versa, you need to use the interfacing class `SeqWrapper` as explained in the tutorial.
+In your app, in order to go from a `Bio.Seq` object to a `FheSeq` object and vice versa, you need to use the interfacing class `FheSeqMaker` as explained in the tutorial.
+You can also simply use a `BioCircuit` which will make the interfacing internally.

 To run an app `./my_app.py`, use: